mennolui/wp-foyer/README.txt

 If you want to have full control you can always create and upload images that have the exact same orientation and proportions as your display.
 For most displays this is 1920x1080 pixels (landscape) or 1080x1920 (portrait).
 That way the images will be 100% visible.

 = My changes are not directly visible on my displays, what's happening? = Changes to displays, channels and slides are never instantly visible on your digital signs.
-Each digital sign tries to contact your website every 5 minutes to see if you made any changes.
-If so and you changed the channel for a display, the new channel will be shown right after the slide that is currently being displayed.
-For any other changes, like adding slides, the new slides will be shown right after a full cycle of the slides that are currently being displayed.
+Each digital sign tries to contact your website every 5 minutes to load any changes.
+If you changed the channel for a display, the new channel will be shown right after the slide that is currently being displayed.
+For any other changes, like adding slides or updated content, the new slides will be shown right after a full cycle of the slides that are currently being displayed.

 = Does Foyer work together with caching plugins like W3 Total Cache or WP Super Cache? = Yes, but your cache settings might need some tweaking.
 Your display loads new content every 5 minutes.
 With page cache or browser cache enabled your display will not show the changes you made within 5 minutes but instead this might take hours.
 Make sure all cache layers are disabled for Foyer displays.